 What Makes This No Knead Bread So Good?

 As noted above, this bread has the best flavor.
-Not only does it have the green chilis and Monterey jack cheese, but also a blend of cumin, garlic, and black pepper.
+Not only does it have green chilis and Monterey jack cheese, but it also has a blend of cumin, garlic, and black pepper.
 If you haven't tried this combo, trust me, you need to!

 It is simple.
 No-knead bread is so easy to make!
 Mix it quickly the night before, and it is ready to bake that morning.
 Or mix first thing in the morning and bake that night.
 Either way, hands-on time with this bread is minimal.